-First, both conditions—depression and addiction—are influenced by similar genetic and environmental factors that, when coupled, increase the chances of developing both disorders.
+Both conditions—depression and addiction—are influenced by similar genetic and environmental factors that, when coupled, increase the chances of developing both disorders.
 Some of those factors might include:

-- Trauma/Stress – When a person survives an extremely traumatic event – divorce, death of a loved one, physical/emotional/sexual abuse – that person can be thereafter prone to mental illness/addiction.
+- Trauma/Stress: When a person survives an extremely traumatic event, that person can be thereafter prone to mental illness/addiction.

 - A person suffering an addiction will often experience other unpleasant consequences as a result – problems with money, strained personal relationships, difficulties at work, legal entanglements, health issues, etc. Each of these can have a profound negative impact upon a person’s self-esteem, resulting in depression.